hughobrien/psu-constitution/README.md

 1. The President:

-	1. Be the chief representative of Postgraduates in the University.
+	1. Be the chief representative of postgraduates in the University.

 	2. Be chairperson of the Executive Committee and General Meetings.